shiri-naeiim/shiri-naeiim.github.io/README.md

 | red eyes | eye drops  | They can help get rid of burning. |
 | an infection     | an antibiotic - amoxicillin, erythromycin and ciprofloxacin  | It can help fight the infection  |

+Exercise 17

+All items are prescription not needed